royveshovda/xgps/README.md

 - "$PMTK397,0*23" => Disable nav-speed threshold

 These sentences will work to initialize other GPS-types supporting the PMTK command types.

+Other driver types can be found in the folder [lib/xgps/driver/](lib/xgps/driver/).
+If your GPS type is missing, you can first try the Generic driver.
+If not working, you can add a new driver yourself, with the needed init commands.

 ## Usage: Get position